nasa/oceandata-notebooks/README.md

 $ uv sync
 $ PATH=.venv/bin:$PATH
 ```
-If being conscientious about storage, set the `UV_PROJECT_ENIRONMENT` variable to a temporary
+If being conscientious about storage (e.g. on a cloud-based JupyterHub), set the `UV_PROJECT_ENIRONMENT`
-directory and avoid caching.
+variable to a temporary directory and avoid caching.
 ```shell
 $ export UV_PROJECT_ENVIRONMENT=/tmp/venv
 $ uv sync --no-cache